-Having crossed a second visit to Hampton Court off my ‘London to-do’ list last summer, this year- I set my sights on another Tudor related escapade, visiting Hever Castle, the childhood home of Anne Boleyn.
+Having crossed a second visit to Hampton Court off my ‘London to-do’ list last summer, I set my sights on another Tudor related escapade- visiting Hever Castle, the childhood home of Anne Boleyn.

 An easy day trip from London, the castle’s grounds are stunning.
 I ventured to the castle via train from London Bridge to Hever station.
 At the station, I walked a mile to the castle.
 On the return, I scheduled a taxi for pick-up to ensure I made an early evening train on time.